PricelessToolkit/Unifi-Cloudkey-Repurposed/smb.md

 This device exposes `/volume1/backup` over SMB for controlled remote access.

-The configuration is minimal and restricted to a dedicated user.
+The configuration is minimal, restricted to a dedicated user, and logging is fully disabled to avoid unnecessary eMMC writes.

 ---